mpruna/Docker_Recipies/Introduction_to_Virtualization_Technologies.md

 ### Container based Virtualization

-Container based virtualization addresses the former limitations.
+Container based virtualization addresses the hypervisor based virtualization.
 This type of virtualization introduces another abstract level, The Container Engine level.
-In Hypervisor mode virtualization happens at hardware level, and for the new level the virtualization happens at OS level.
+In Hypervisor mode virtualization happens at hardware level, and for the container based, the virtualization happens at OS level.
-For the container based level there will be one Kernel used.
+One kernel will be used among different containers.
-Within a container only the specific application binaries/libraries will be used, no extra needed software, not OS
+Within a container only the specific application binaries/libraries will be used, no extra software, no OS.

 ![IMG](https://github.com/mpruna/Docker_Recipies/blob/master/images/hyper_vs_container.png)